Make code work in Visual Studio

 Any new or updated warnings appear in the Error List tab at the bottom of the IDE.
 Click on the warnings to jump to them in code.

 Quick Actions, available from the light bulb or screwdriver icon, let you refactor code inline.
 They are an easy way to fix common warnings quickly and effectively in C#, C++, and Visual Basic code.
 To access them, right-click on a warning squiggle and select Quick Actions and refactorings.
-Or, when your cursor is on the line with the colored squiggle, press Ctrl+. or select the light bulb or screwdriver icon in the margin.
+Or, when your cursor is on the line with the colored squiggle, press Ctrl+. or select the light bulb, error light bulb, or screwdriver icon in the margin.
 You'll see a list of possible fixes or refactorings you can apply to that line of code.